apache/nuttx/boards/sim/sim/sim/README.txt

           TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

   Then you can test the network connection using the ping command or telnet.

+usbhost

+  This is a configuration with sim usbhost support.

+  1. Libusb1.0 setup

+  $ sudo apt-get -y install libusb-1.0-0-dev
+  $ sudo apt-get -y install libusb-1.0-0-dev:i386

+  2. Configuration

+  sim:usbhost support cdcacm.

+  You can use the sim:usbdev configuration:
+  $ ./tools/configure.sh sim:usbhost

+  Configure the device you want to connet:

+  CONFIG_SIM_USB_PID=0x0042
+  CONFIG_SIM_USB_VID=0x1630

+  3. How to run

+  Run sim usbhost with root mode, run sim usbdev or plug-in cdcacm usb device.
+  Then you can use /dev/ttyACM to transfer data.